Concord Flower Bed Maintenance Services

 Concord Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardeners working near wetlands or conservation land must comply with the Wetlands Protection Act, which requires permits for work within 10-25 feet of protected areas.
+Gardening near Concord’s wetlands and protected areas is regulated under the Wetlands Protection Act, requiring permits for work within 10-25 feet of wetlands or streams.
 Seasonal restrictions apply during wildlife breeding (April-Aug).
 Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
 Use organic and low-impact practices, and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and native milkweeds.
 Delay perennial cutback until spring to protect overwintering insects.
-Mulch flower beds with 2-4 inches of organic material to control erosion, especially on glacial till or clay soils, and use silt fencing on slopes.
-Coordinate with municipal pollinator initiatives and MS4 stormwater programs to ensure compliance and ecological benefit.
-Concord Natural Resources Commission
+Mulch flower beds with 2-4 inches of organic material to control erosion, especially on glacial till or clay soils, and use silt fencing on slopes during renovations.
+Coordinate with municipal pollinator initiatives and stormwater programs for compliance.

 141 Keyes Road, Concord, MA 01742

-Website: Concord Natural Resources Commission
+Official Website: Concord Natural Resources Commission(https://concordma.gov/732/Natural-Resources-Commission)

 Integrated Pest Management & Plant Health Care Standards for Concord's Climate Zone 6a